Muira McCammon studies the media, the military, and the relationship between the two.

 A former investigative reporter and podcast critic, McCammon’s writings have appeared in Playboy, Atlas Obscura, Slate, The Massachusetts Review, How We Get to Next, Waypoint by VICE, Paste Magazine, and a number of other publications.
 She has previously held fellowships at the Sitka Fellows Program, the Harvard Law Library Innovation Lab, and the Turkish Fulbright Commission.
 She is also a proud 2017 recipient of a Rhizome microgrant.

-Muira McCammon is a doctoral student at the Annenberg School for Communication.
+Muira McCammon is a doctoral candidate at the Annenberg School for Communication.